Reserve Bank of India: Publications

-A report titled "Trend and Progress of Banking in India" is published annually, as required by the Banking Regulation Act, 1949.
+A report titled Trend and Progress of Banking in India is published annually, as required by the Banking Regulation Act, 1949.
 The report sums up trends and developments throughout the financial sector.
 Starting in April 2014, the Reserve Bank of India publishes bi-monthly policy updates.

 Committees set up by RBI

 KV Kamath Committee

 In August 2020, RBI set up a five membered Committee under the chairmanship of KV Kamath, the former CEO of the ICICI bank in order to make recommendations on the norm for resolution of COVID-19 related stressed loans.
 In order to restructure the loans up to ₹150 billion, the expert Committee was tasked with coming up with a sector specific plan for successful resolution of the stressed loans.
 The parameters were to include aspects related to leverage, liquidity and debt serviceability.

 Attempt to caution customers against virtual currencies

-In April 2018, RBI had banned banks from supporting crypto transactions after cases of fraud through virtual currencies were reported.
-However, the Supreme Court had struck down the ban in March 2020.
+In April 2018, RBI banned banks from supporting crypto transactions after cases of fraud through virtual currencies were reported.
+However, the Supreme Court struck down the ban in March 2020.
 Among the reasons cited was that cryptocurrencies were not illegal though unregulated in India.

+On June 30, 2025, the RBI directed all banks to use the Financial Fraud Risk Indicator (FRI), a tool developed by the Department of Telecommunications.
+The FRI flags mobile numbers linked to fraud in real time, helping banks prevent online financial scams.